maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

               <heading>Research</heading>
               <p>
               I'm interested in image processing, computer vision, computational photography, and deep learning.
-Much of my interest lies in constructing mathematical model of a given problem from its first principles; and developing respective inverse model taking into account ill-posedness (if present) via regularization theory,  and various computational considerations (e.g., convexity property, convergence, etc.).
+Much of my interest lies in constructing mathematical model of a given problem from its first principles and developing respective inverse model, taking into account ill-posedness (if present) via regularization theory, and various computational considerations (e.g., convexity property, convergence, etc.).
               </p>
                           </td>
           </tr>